tlamart/100-days-of-code/log.md

 **Today's Progress:** Still working on week's 4 exercices.

 **Thoughts:** It's getting a little bit redundant ...
 I was hoping of being done with C exercice but It seems that It'll be for tomorrow, or even for in 2 days.

+### Day 5: January 6, 2025

+**Today's Progress:** Almost finished all c exercices !
+I just have one error left to fix in the last one.

+**Thoughts:** Happy with what I've achieved so far, I'm still able to code in C.